Defense of Sihang Warehouse: October 28

 By the morning of the 28th, the presence of the Chinese battalion in Zhabei had been made known by radio news and several newspapers including North-China Herald, an English-language newspaper based in Shanghai and regarded as the most influential foreign newspaper of its time.
 The strength of the battalion was estimated at 500 men from the 88th Division, with around 150 having barricaded themselves in the warehouse itself.
 Authorities within the International Settlement repeatedly attempted to persuade the defenders to lay down their weapons and surrender in the Settlement, but the defenders stated they were "determined to die for China."

 Victims of "Bloody Saturday," killed by a bombing in the Shanghai International Settlement.

 At 7 a.m. a flight of Japanese bombers circled above the warehouse but did not drop any bombs, for fear of hitting the concessions in a repeat of "Bloody Saturday."
-They were driven away from the warehouse by anti-aircraft fire from two of the machine guns on the roof.

 An hour later, Major Yang gave a speech to the officers and squad leaders and then inspected the defenses constructed by the soldiers.
 While on the roof with Colonel Xie Jinyuan and a group of sentries, they spotted a group of Japanese soldiers walking on the Suzhou Road along the Suzhou Creek, which according to Yang Ruifu was about 1 km (1,100 yd) away.
 Xie ordered a sentry to give him his rifle and then fired on the group; one of them promptly fell dead.